 If you lose your job, you may be able to get Unemployment Insurance (UI) benefits.
 These benefits help you keep up with paying your bills while you look for a new job.
 Unemployment benefits can also provide health insurance and job training, while you look for a new job.
 The Massachusetts Department of Unemployment Assistance (DUA) runs the program.

 You may be able to collect unemployment benefits if you were laid off from your job.
-In some situations, you might also be able to collect benefits even if you were fired or if you quit (this would depend, on the circumstances).
+In some situations, you might also be able to collect benefits even if you were fired or if you quit.
 You might be able to get unemployment benefits even if you only worked part-time.
-You will find more information about these issues in the following sections.

 - employees of churches and some religious organizations;